x13org/x13org.github.io/README.md

 ```

 which opens the door for effortless deployment of powerful deasonalization.
 By default, the principal function of the
-package employs a number of automated techniques that work well is most circumstances.
+package employs a number of automated techniques that work well in most circumstances.
 For example, the following code
 produces a seasonal adjustment of the latest data of US retail sales (by the Census Bureau) downloaded from
 [Quandl](http://www.quandl.com):